stockphrase/no-silo/content/courses/workshops/peer-reviews.md

 ## Determining if a source is peer reviewed

 For novice researchers, distinguishing peer-reviewed sources from other published information can be challenging.
-However, there are a number of things you can do to ensure that you are using peer-reviewed information.
-First, try to uses sources that you located within the library system, rather than things you found with Google on the open internet.
+Perhaps the best advice is to use only sources that you located within the library system, rather than things you found with a search engine on the open internet.
 You are far more likely to encounter trustworthy sources this way.
-Second, most peer-reviewed books are published by academic presses that are associated with a college or university of repute.
-The publisher will have names like: University of Tennessee Press or Duke University Press.
-Academic journals will frequently declare that their articles are peer-reviewed on their website or in the journal issue itself.
-Finally, if you are confused about a source, ask your professor or one of the research librarians for assistance in making a determination.
+Of course, is is also frequently the case that excellent information may be found on the open web; in these cases, we must use our best judgment to determine if the source is trustworthy or not.
+If you are confused about a source, ask your professor or one of the research librarians for assistance in making a determination.

 ## Quick tests for peer review

 Here are a few test criteria that you may use to make a judgment call about whether a source has been peer reviewed:

+- Scholarly, peer-reviewed books are often published by an academic press associated with at college or university of repute.
+These publishers will have names like: Yale University Press or Duke University Press.
 - Scholarly, peer-reviewed articles are almost always written by credentialed scholars (often the text will contain the university affiliation of the professor/author/scientist).
 - Scholarly articles and books always have a bibliography.
 - Scholarly articles always contain citations and commonly have footnotes or endnotes.